sqlitebrowser/go-dbhub/README.md

 ### Still to do

 * Tests for each function
+* Have the backend server correctly use the incoming branch, release, and tag information
 * Upload a complete database
 * Investigate what would be needed for this to work through the Go SQL API
 * Anything else people suggest and seems like a good idea :smile: